Mouse DPI Sensitivity Converter

 Does DPI affect aim accuracy?

-DPI does not directly make you more accurate, but it affects how finely you can control your aim.
-Very low DPI can feel coarse or "steppy", while extremely high DPI can feel overly sensitive and amplify small twitches.
-Most players find a comfortable range (for example, 400โ€“1600 DPI) and then adjust in-game sensitivity to fine-tune.
+DPI does not directly give you better aim, but it changes how sensitive the input feels.
+Very low DPI can feel coarse, while extremely high DPI can magnify tiny hand movements.
+Most players choose a sensible DPI range and then fine-tune in-game sensitivity around it.

 What is a good eDPI for FPS games?